 Due to the location in the canyons of the Purgatoire River most of the boundary fencing are natural canyon rim rocks and only 7 miles of fencing are required on the south side of the ranch.

 All mineral rights owned by the ranch owner will be conveyed.
 The mineral ownership appears to be very fragmented with federal reserved minerals and severed private interests.
 There has been no indicated interest in the mineral leasing or exploration for years.

 “JE Canyon is like having your own private wilderness,” said Renee Rondeau, Colorado Natural Heritage Program (CNHP).
 The biological diversity of the ranch is well documented in a bio blitz conducted in June 2010 by CNHP and the Denver Botanic Gardens, where 865 species of flora & fauna were identified.
 These findings were published in “JE Canyon Bioblitz” and can be purchased through Blurb Books.
 The ranch was also featured in John Fielder’s “Ranches of Colorado” and in “Colorado: Lost Places and Forgotten Words.”

 In 2000, the present owners placed a conservation easement on about half of the eastern portion of the ranch with Colorado Cattlemen’s Agricultural Land Trust.
 The easement limits the number of additional homesites to five, but retains the normal recreational, hunting and agricultural operations on this portion of the ranch.
-The remaining half within the Purgatoire River Canyons are free from any conservation easement.
+The remaining half within the Purgatoire River Canyons is free from any conservation easement.